wisniewskikr/chrisblog-it-cloud/spring-cloud/circuit-breaker/springcloud-springboot3-circuitbreaker-r4j-apigateway/README.md

 1. In the second command line tool **forward port of Second service** with `kubectl port-forward service/second 8082:8082`
 1. In the third command line tool **forward port of First service** with `kubectl port-forward service/first 8081:8081`
 1. In any Browser (e.g. Chrome) visit `http://localhost:8762/status/200`
-   * Expected text: Second service returns status 200
+   * Expected text: Service returns status 200
-   * Expected logs: N/A
 1. In any Browser (e.g. Chrome) visit `http://localhost:8762/actuator/circuitbreakers`
    * Expected JSON with value: "state": "CLOSED"
 1. In any Browser (e.g. Chrome) visit 3 times `http://localhost:8762/status/400`
-   * Expected text: Temporary problem with the application.
-Our administrators will resolve it as soon as possible!
-   * Expected logs: First service handles status 400 using interceptor
+   * Expected text: Service returns status 400
 1. In any Browser (e.g. Chrome) visit `http://localhost:8762/actuator/circuitbreakers`
    * Expected JSON with value: "state": "CLOSED"
 1. In any Browser (e.g. Chrome) visit 3 times `http://localhost:8762/status/500`
    * Expected text: Temporary problem with the application.
 It seems that external service is unavailable
-   * Expected logs: First service handles an error using CircuitBreaker.
-Error details: 500 : "Second service returns status 500"
 1. In any Browser (e.g. Chrome) visit `http://localhost:8762/actuator/circuitbreakers`
    * Expected JSON with value: "state": "OPEN"
 1. In any Browser (e.g. Chrome) visit `http://localhost:8762/status/500`
    * Expected text: Temporary problem with the application.
 It seems that external service is unavailable
-   * Expected logs: First service handles an error using CircuitBreaker.
-Error details: CircuitBreaker 'fallback-second' is OPEN and does not permit further calls
 1. In any Browser (e.g. Chrome) visit `http://localhost:8762/actuator/circuitbreakers`
    * Expected JSON with value: "state": "OPEN"
 1. Please wait at least 10 seconds